UCLNatSci/2022/NSCI0005/_sources/differentiation_and_integration/integration.md

 ````

 ## Integral of $\displaystyle \frac{1}{x}$
-The function $\displaystyle \frac{1}{x}$ falls into a special category, because it cannot be solved using the polyniomal antiderivative
+The function $\displaystyle \frac{1}{x}$ falls into a special category, because it cannot be solved using the polynomial antiderivative
 $\int x^n = \frac{x^{n+1}}{n+1}$, consider the plot {numref}`oneOverx`:

 ```{figure} oneOverx.png